Opam 104: Sharing Your Code

 💡 About GitHub tokens: As shown above,

 opam-publishrequires a GitHub personal access token to clone, commit, and open a PR on your behalf.
 You only need to enter it once—it's stored locally at~/.opam/plugins/opam-publish/ocaml%opam-repository.tokenuntil expiration.
-The tool prompts you with the necessary URL and scope (public_repofor public repositories,repofor private ones).
+The tool prompts you with the necessary URL and scope (public_repoandworkflowfor public repositories,repofor private ones).
 Once you confirm the final prompt, the PR is automatically opened and your browser displays the PR page for you to track its progress.

 Once the PR is reviewed and merged by maintainers, your package becomes available to everyone.